How to build a Gantt chart into Microsoft Teams with Bryntum

 You now have a working version of the Gantt chart application in Microsoft Teams that you can use to visualize and manage project timelines.

 So what comes next?
 Now that you’ve tested and verified the functionality of the application, you might like to deploy it to your production environment.
-Take a look at this Teams Toolkit documentation to find out how you can deploy your app to the cloud.
+Take a look at the deployment section in the README.md file of your Tabs app to learn how.

 Are you already using Gantt chart inside Teams?
 If you’ve implemented Bryntum Gantt with MS Teams, we would be interested in hearing your feedback.